-Additionally, LinkedIn favors certain types of content—particularly formats they’ve made a technological investment to develop.
+LinkedIn also favors certain content types over others—particularly formats they’ve made a technological investment to develop, such as:

-For instance, try to write long-form content for LinkedIn Publisher (you can always invite people to read more elsewhere or add a canonical tag to your post).
+- Pro tip: you can always invite people to read more elsewhere or add a canonical tag to your post.

 3. Grow your network